Jack Ruby: Ruby's motive

-Some critics point to eyewitness testimony which seem to contradict the official claim that Ruby was at home until 10:30 a.m. on November 24 and instead seem to indicate that Ruby was around the police Headquarters asking about Oswald's transfer all morning.
-Ruby's roommate George Senator testified that on November 24, Ruby was in his apartment until about 10:30 a.m..
+Some critics point to eyewitness testimony, which seems to contradict the official claim that Ruby was at home until 10:30 a.m. on November 24 and instead seems to indicate that Ruby was around the police headquarters asking about Oswald's transfer all morning.
+Ruby's roommate, George Senator, testified that on November 24, Ruby was in his apartment until about 10:30 a.m.
 However, Elnora Pitts, Ruby's cleaning lady, phoned between 8:30 and 9:00 a.m. to check it was alright for her to do her usual Sunday morning cleaning for Ruby (which she had been doing for several weeks).
-The man who answered claimed to be Ruby but did not sound like him, did not recognise Pitts and had no knowledge of the Sunday cleaning arrangements she had with Ruby.
-Johnnie Smith, of WBAP-TV, was in a TV truck outside the headquarters that morning and he said that he saw a man twice between 8 a.m. and 10 a.m.; the man came to the truck to enquire about Oswald's transfer.
-Smith said that he recognized the man as Ruby from a picture in the paper, though he said he could not recognize him from a mugshot.
-WBAP cameraman Ira Walker testified that a man came up to his TV truck at just after 10:30 a.m. and enquired about Oswald's transfer.
-He identified the man as Ruby as did Warren Richey who was on top of the truck with his camera.
+The man who answered claimed to be Ruby but did not sound like him, did not recognize Pitts and had no knowledge of the Sunday cleaning arrangements she had with Ruby.
+Johnnie Smith, of WBAP-TV, was in a TV truck outside the headquarters that morning, and he said that he saw a man twice between 8 a.m. and 10 a.m.; the man came to the truck to inquire about Oswald's transfer.
+Smith said that he recognized the man as Ruby from a picture in the paper, though he said he could not recognize him from a mug shot.
+WBAP cameraman Ira Walker testified that a man came up to his TV truck at just after 10:30 a.m. and inquired about Oswald's transfer.
+He identified the man as Ruby, as did Warren Richey, who was on top of the truck with his camera.

 In his Warren Commission testimony, Detective Don Archer claimed that, after his arrest, Ruby looked him straight in the eye and said, "Well, I intended to shoot him three times."
-Kantor wrote that Ruby's response to Archer did not suggest a spontaneous reaction, and that he implied having prior intention.
-On another occasion Archer also said that Ruby was agitated and sweating but when Archer informed Ruby that Oswald had died "he became calm" and that this struck him as "a complete difference in behaviour from what I expected", leading him to believe that "his life had depended on his getting Oswald".
+Kantor wrote that Ruby's response to Archer did not suggest a spontaneous reaction and that he implied having prior intention.
+On another occasion Archer also said that Ruby was agitated and sweating, but when Archer informed Ruby that Oswald had died, "he became calm", and that this struck him as "a complete difference in behaviour from what I expected", leading him to believe that "his life had depended on his getting Oswald".

 Ruby's explanation for killing Oswald would be exposed "as a fabricated legal ploy", according to the House Select Committee on Assassinations.
 Ruby wrote a note to attorney Joseph Tonahill: "Joe, you should know this.
 My first lawyer Tom Howard told me to say that I shot Oswald so that Caroline and Mrs. Kennedy wouldn't have to come to Dallas to testify.
 OK?"

 G. Robert Blakey, who was chief counsel for the House Select Committee on Assassinations from 1977 to 1979, said: "The most plausible explanation for the murder of Oswald by Jack Ruby was that Ruby had stalked him on behalf of organized crime, trying to reach him on at least three occasions in the forty-eight hours before he silenced him forever."